HAWKAARJAV/CORPOGN-FINAL/README.md

 }
 ```

-### Analyze a CSR proposal
+### Analyze a CSR proposal from the app

-`POST /api/analyse-proposal` requires a bearer token from a signed-in Supabase user.
-If no AI key is configured, the endpoint still returns local rule-based analysis.
+`POST /api/analyse-proposal` requires a signed-in Supabase user token.
+This example mirrors the browser client pattern used by the app.

 ```ts
 import { supabaseBrowser } from "@/lib/supabase-browser";